LaurelineP/ztm-node/10-http-server-and-post-data/README.md

-# CREATE A WEB SERVER

-A web server is a method from `http` or `https` modules through the method `createServer`.
-There are 2 commons ways to create a server
-**Https for now will not be used**

 ## 5 Add new data with POST
 Based on `req.request`, in order to dissociate type of requests we should evaluate what it the returned value